usgs/water-datapreptools/README.rst

 Welcome to StreamStats Data Preparation Tools Documentation!
 ==============================================================

-A Python toolbox to pre-process and hydro-enforce digital elevation models and hydrography features for use in the USGS StreamStats Project.
+A Python toolbox to pre-process and hydro-enforce digital elevation models using hydrography features for use in the USGS StreamStats Project.

 Version 3.10 tools can be accessed `here <https://code.usgs.gov/StreamStats/datapreptools/-/archive/v3.10/datapreptools-v3.10.zip>`_.